Accelerate Data Acquisition

 Data Ready for Everyone

-IRI FACT Use Cases
+FACT Use Cases

 "We have used FACT for almost 10 years to speed Oracle table unloads.
 We tried multiple alternatives and nothing could beat FACT's extraction speed."

 "FACT helps us move data between massive DB sources and targets efficiently.
 We see FACT as an integral performance piece of our data warehousing operations."